papivot/pksconcourse/README.md

     branch: master
 ```

-Also, do not modify the references to the image_resource:
+Also, do not modify any references to the image_resource type:
 ```
       image_resource:
         type: docker-image